 Along with our reduction to contrast, this edit has produced “fog” in the photo, but this is easy to get rid of using the Dehaze slider.
 It’s possible that your edits will slightly increase the picture’s saturation, but you can simply reduce it in the Color section if needed.

 As far as the picture’s atmosphere is concerned, dark colors and Clarity support a dark and dramatic atmosphere.
-Meanwhile, increasing Lights, adding Exposure, and reducing Clarity makes a photo feel more tender and joyful.
+Meanwhile, increasing Lights, adding Exposure, and reducing Clarity make a photo feel more tender and joyful.

 Clarity shouldn’t be overdone in either direction.
 Take too much away, and textures throughout your subject’s face and shapes in the whole photo will become less visible.
 Add too much, and you’ll have to spend more time retouching, because every minor skin defect will be easy to see.